zoemrob/news-scraper/README.md

 To run: `php -S 127.0.0.1:3000 router.php`

-Navigate to `localhost` in browser.
+Navigate to `http://localhost:3000` in browser.

 ---